metio/seb/content/posts/multiple-git-configs.md

 - config
 ---

-In order to split yet re-use as much configuration for Git as possible, you can create one root configuration that looks similar to this:
+To split yet re-use as much configuration for Git as possible, you can create one root configuration that looks similar to this:

 ```ini
 [user]